alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 > “And Aaron lifted up his hand (יָדָיו) toward the people, and blessed them…”
 > Lev 9:22

-The main character of the Tanak (OT) is Yahweh.
-Yod at the beginning of a word means “He-will” (3rd person).
+The main character of the Tanakh (OT) is Yahweh.
+Yod at the beginning of a word means "He-will" (3rd person).

 In this time period, the summer/fall harvest would take place: grapes, figs, pomegranates, and olives.